Yashashvi-Yadv/MetaMetrix/README.md

   - `services/authentication-service/` — user auth and Google auth controllers
   - `services/analytic_service/` — analytics endpoints and chart controllers
   - `services/dataupload-service/` — endpoints to upload/process CSV or other files
+  - `services/metametrix_analytics/` — Django service for advanced analytics and reporting
+    - `reports_service/` — Django app for report generation
+    - `metametrix_analytics/` — Django project settings and config
 - `shared_storage/` — shared uploads and processed output used by services
+  - `Uploads/` — raw uploaded files
+  - `Processed/` — generated reports and analysis outputs

 ## Quick prerequisites

 - Node.js (v16+ recommended)
 - npm (or pnpm/yarn) available on PATH
+- Python 3.8+ with pip and virtualenv
 - A running MongoDB instance (or a connection string for a hosted DB)
 - Docker & Docker Compose (optional but recommended for local full-stack runs)

 Optional (recommended for caching/performance):

 - Redis (can run in Docker via docker-compose)

+For the Django Reports Service:

+- Python dependencies: See `server/services/metametrix_analytics/requirements.txt`
+- PostgreSQL (recommended) or SQLite for development

 ## Environment (.env)